 9. GO NORTH!

 I love cities, but I’m obsessed with the country, especially when adorned with natural parks, waterfalls, wild horses and gigantic cliffs.
-It puts your life in perspective, allowing you to focus on something other than the state of your laundry or your coworkers annoying laugh.
+It puts your life in perspective, allowing you to focus on something other than the state of your laundry or your coworker’s annoying laugh.
 Simply watching the sun gently rise in the morning with a glass of maracujá borders on ethereal, if not sinful.
 The North of the island is sparsely populated, offering the perfect setting for hiking, horseback riding, orienteering, or just kicking back and sipping on Poncha.
 If you need a recommendation for a great hotel, check out Quinta do Furão.
-This 5 hectare bio-hotel is nestled on top of a cliff in Santana, where they grow their own produce, enjoy stunning star filled evenings among crashing waves and cater insanely delicious breakfasts.
+This 5-hectare bio-hotel is nestled on top of a cliff in Santana, where they grow their own produce, enjoy stunning star-filled evenings among crashing waves and cater insanely delicious breakfasts.

 10. SOURCING PONCHA

 Every island has their signature drink made with rum, and Madeira is no different!
 At its base, Poncha is made with aguardente de cana (rum), honey and lemon.
-A fresh fruit juice – such as lemon, passion fruit or tangerine – is added afterwards to distinguish the type, in addition to sugar and spices.
-Granted, this may not be the most refreshing drink when summer temperatures crank up to 100 °F, but cool evening breezes offer plenty of opportunity to enjoy it along the coast.
+A fresh fruit juice – such as lemon, passion fruit or tangerine – is added afterward to distinguish the type, in addition to sugar and spices.
+Granted, this may not be the most refreshing drink when summer temperatures crank up to 100 °F, but cool evening breezes offer plenty of opportunities to enjoy it along the coast.
 You can either make this bad-boy at home, or you can hightail it to Madeira and enjoy it in its true environment – clearly the latter is preferred!
 To find a great version, you can either ask a local, or check out Bar Number 2 in the Old Town!